OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - AI security experts who contributed to this as Open Source.
 - The insights of these experts were inspired by research work as mentioned in the references at the bottom of this document(ENISA, NIST, Microsoft, BIML, MITRE, etc.)

-## Organizing threats and controls
+## How we organize threats and controls

 The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
 This means that for example model theft is mentioned in three different parts of the overview: